mgrowette/albums-artists/README.md

   "type": "artist"
 }
  ```
- When this is called, a successfully-updated item will result in a `200 - OK` response and the updated artist will be returned in the response body.
-A response body will include the `id` and `ok` properties, along with an updated `rev` property once the update is returned.
+ When this is called, a successfully-updated artist will result in a `200 - OK` status.
+A response body will include the `id` and `ok` properties, along with an updated `rev` property.

 ```
  {